hashicorp/terraform-provider-awscc/contributing/docs/resource-behavior.md

 > [!NOTE]
 > If the CloudFormation resource schema does define a top-level `Id` property and that property is _not_ of string type or it's not in the `primaryIdentifier` list then generation of the corresponding Terraform resource (and data sources) is suppressed.

+## Interaction With The Cloud Control API

+The AWS Cloud Control API provides a standardized set of operations to create, read, update, delete, and list (CRUD-L) supported resources in an AWS account.

+A _resource type_ represents an infrastructure artifact whose lifecycle can be managed through the API.
+Each resource type is defined by its _resource type schema_, a JSON Schema-compliant document published to the AWS CloudFormation registry.

+To create or update a resource using the Cloud Control API a program must specify a JSON document representing the resource's properties and their values.
+These values are the resource's _desired state_.
+Reading a resource returns a JSON document representing its _current state_.
+The Terraform AWS Cloud Control Provider maps Terraform data to and from these JSON documents and call Cloud Control API methods.

+### Create

+The provider's [`Create`](https://developer.hashicorp.com/terraform/plugin/framework/resources/create) method is called during [`terraform apply`](https://developer.hashicorp.com/terraform/cli/commands/apply) when Terraform determines that no resource with the configured module-local name exists or that an existing resource must be recreated.
+The provider converts a Terraform plan, which describes the expected values of the resource's attributes, into the Cloud Control desired state JSON document, in the process reversing the snake casing [described above](#attribute-naming).

+The resource's desired state document and the CloudFormation resource type name are passed to the [`CreateResource` API](https://docs.aws.amazon.com/cloudcontrolapi/latest/APIReference/API_CreateResource.html) and the provider then [polls](https://docs.aws.amazon.com/cloudcontrolapi/latest/APIReference/API_GetResourceRequestStatus.html) for [completion of the operation](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/resource-operations-manage-requests.html).

+If the operation fails, the [error is returned](https://developer.hashicorp.com/terraform/plugin/framework/diagnostics) to the Terraform CLI.
+If the operation succeeds, the resource's current state document is used to populate [unknown](https://developer.hashicorp.com/terraform/plugin/framework/handling-data/terraform-concepts#unknown-values) attribute values, including the [`id attribute`](#the-id-attribute), and all attribute values are saved in [Terraform state](https://developer.hashicorp.com/terraform/language/state).

+### Read

+### Update

+### Delete

+### List

 ## TODO